baserfaruk/baserfaruk.github.io/_pages/about.md

 ---
-layout: page
+layout: default
 title: About
 permalink: /about/
 ---

 # About Me

-This is the about page of the site.
-Here you can write about yourself or the purpose of the site.
+This is the about page content.